unode/deep-learning-intro/_episodes/02-keras.md

 Next we need to choose which optimizer to use and, if this optimizer has parameters, what values to use for those.
 Furthermore, we need to specify how many times to show the training samples to the optimizer.

-Once more, Keras gives us plenty of choices all of which have their own pro's and cons, but for now let us go with the widely used Adam optimizer.
+Once more, Keras gives us plenty of choices all of which have their own pros and cons, but for now let us go with the widely used Adam optimizer.
 Adam has a number of parameters, but the default values work well for most problems.
 So we will use it with its default parameters.